jasonyueyang/Glimpse.Node.Prototype/README.md

 ## What is Glimpse?
 This is a prototype for a [Glimpse](http://getglimpse.com/) implementation for the node.js development stack.
 Glimpse is a request-level debugging tool that is is intended to provide real-time diagnostics & insights.
-It was originally authored for .net, and we'd like to bring a similiar offering to the Node.js community.
+It was originally authored for .net, and we'd like to bring a similar offering to the Node.js community.

 ## Why Glimpse for Node?
 Glimpse is quite popular amongst .net developers, and we're exploring what it means to bring analogous functionality to Node.js.